 Urban Reef

-For the time being, two types of objects have been realized that are both functional and aesthetically pleasing.
 The Zoo Reef was initially intended to make fountains greener.
 An ecosystem can be created around the 3D-printed complex structure of the Zoo Reef.
 As an architect designing a building for an inclusive and diverse group of residents Urban Reef envisions structures that contain a complex labyrinth of interconnected spaces.
 Different microclimates are created by differentiating in sizes, but also in the orientation in relation to sun, wind and rain.
-Instead of determining top-down which organisms should live where, the idea is to offer a range of potential habitats.
+Instead of being determining top-down, the project explored a range of different habitats for organisms to live in.

-Rain Reef is a 3D printed and irregularly shaped rain collector from a porous material that disconnects a downspout from the sewer.
+Rain Reef is a 3D-printed and irregularly shaped rain collector from a porous material that disconnects a downspout from the sewer.
 When the Rain Reef becomes saturated by the collected rainwater, it becomes accessible to vegetation growing on the outside.
 The complex geometry ensures that as much water as possible is absorbed and that the variety of microclimates increases the potential growing area for vegetation.
 In addition to using the rainwater to stimulate biodiversity, a buffer is created.
-To optimize this, the Rain Reef anticipates the weather forecast via built-in sensors and IoT, allowing the rain collector to drain when rain is forecast and store water in times of drought.
+To optimise this, the Rain Reef anticipates the weather forecast via built-in sensors and the Internet Of Things, allowing the rain collector to drain when rain is forecast and store water in times of drought.
 Urban Reef will continue to experiment, research and look for new collaborations.

 Additional information

-Pierre and Max want to ensure that plants, insects and animals like to settle in the Reefs.
+The designers wanted to ensure that plants, insects and animals would want to settle in the Reefs.
 With this, Urban Reef stimulates biodiversity, solutions for climate adaptation (extreme drought or rainfall) and the startup contributes to a paradigm shift in our relationship with nature in the city.
-In this way Urban Reef bridges the gap between architecture, eco-philosophy and human participation in the built environment.
-Through interventions in public space, we can create places that give natural processes room to grow, make invisible dynamics visible and potentially enhance our awareness of our living environment.
+In this way, Urban Reef bridges the gap between architecture, eco-philosophy and human participation in the built environment.
+Through interventions in public spaces, we can create places that give natural processes room to grow, make invisible dynamics visible and potentially enhance our awareness of our living environment.

-To develop a material that is porous, durable and bio-receptive Urban Reef conducted numerous experiments with biomaterials, like cooking.
+To develop a material that is porous, durable and bio-receptive, Urban Reef conducted numerous experiments with biomaterials, like cooking.
 That took a lot of time to make the best dishes with the right ingredients and recipes, after many failures.
 To do so, the project was about kneading clay by hand and printing all kinds of strengths, thicknesses and structures, mixed it with coffee, mycelium, seeds, paper and dredge.
-Another research was how which shapes of the objects would best support the growth of mycelium or plants.
+Another research was exploring which shapes would best support the growth of mycelium or plants.

 Information submitted by the maker and edited by the Future Materials Bank.